dps923/winter2017/notes/week_05/README.md

-## Week 5, Mon Feb 6 and Thu Feb 9
+## Week 6, Mon Feb 13 and Thu Feb 16
 <br>

 ### Monday notes
-Understanding app startup (app delegate), navigation-style app, table view for lists, and model class for the app.
+Storing app data on an iOS device, and an introduction to Core Data.
 <br>

 ### Thursday notes
 Hands-on with this week's topics.
 Tips and best practices.
-Begin work on Assignment 4.
+Begin work on Assignment 5.
 <br>

 ### Code examples
-Navigation
+Core Data
-Table view
+New project template